 A Guide for Turning Your Espresso Machine Back on After Lockdown.

-Four or more weeks is quite a long time for an espresso machine to sit cold and still, and parts that are used to being hot and moving can sometimes play up.
+Five or more weeks is quite a long time for an espresso machine to sit cold and still, and parts that are used to being hot and moving can sometimes play up.

 Well maintained machinery that was properly prepared for the shut-down should be absolutely fine, but even then, there are a couple of things to look out for when you reopen.